ectucker1/gdx-dynamic-template/README.md

 Exact library versions can be found in the project build.gradle file.

 ## License
-The whole template is licensed under CC0, as there's really nothing here you couldn't replicate in an hour.
+The whole template is licensed under CC0, as there's really nothing here you couldn't replicate in an hour or two.
 Assets included are also CC0 licensed by their respective creators.